0xJomo/openoracle-configs/README.md

 BLS keys are located under ./keys/mainnet/bls_key.

 ### 2. Import or create ECDSA key
+This would be your operator's key used during registering with our AVS, and can be removed after registration.

 If you already have your ecdsa key pair, import it to the same location, or anywhere in the project.

 Alternatively, if you are starting your first operator, or do not want to reuse your existing operator, you can create a new ECDSA key pair with following command